 Go here for more info on the Samoyed.

-Also called the poodle moth, the puppy moth looks so much like a cross between a little white puppy and a white moth that people at first doubted it was real.
+Also called the puppy moth, the poodle moth looks so much like a cross between a little puppy and a moth that people at first doubted it was real.
 It does indeed seem to be real, and some biologists believe it belongs in the Bombycidae family of moths.
-These are the silkworm moths, and the adults are also white, fluffy with huge black eyes and feathered antennae.
+These are the silkworm moths, and the adults are also typically white, fluffy with huge black eyes and feathered antennae.

-Domesticated for centuries for the silk that forms their cocoons, silkworm moths no longer fly well Their bodies are bulky, especially the bodies of the females, and their wings are not strong enough to keep them airborne for a long period of time.
-As for the puppy moth, though it looks weird in closeup, it is only about an inch long.
-It seems to be endemic to Venezuela.
+Domesticated for centuries for the silk that forms their cocoons, silkworm moths no longer fly well.
+Their bodies are bulky, especially the bodies of the females, and their wings are not strong enough to keep them airborne for a long period of time.
+As for the poodle moth, though it looks weird in closeup, it is only about an inch long and seems to be endemic to Venezuela.